oracle/pgql-lang/pages/pgql-1.1-spec.md

 ### User-defined Functions

-PGQL does not specify how user-defined functions (UDFs) are registered to a database system and only considers how functions are invoked.
+PGQL does not specify how user-defined functions (UDFs) are registered to a database system and only considers function invocation:

-UDFs are invoked in a similar way to built-in functions.
-For example, a user may have registered a function `math.tan` to return the tangent of a given angle.
-An example invocation of this function would then be:
+UDFs are invoked similarly to built-in functions.
+For example, a user may have registered a function `math.tan` that returns the tangent of a given angle.
+An example invocation of this function is:

 ```sql
   SELECT math.tan(n.angle) AS tangent